sharing the journey of relationship, embodiment, and awakened living

 How is that possible?
 It couldn’t be possible otherwise.
 That massive computer doesn’t live in your head or your heart.
 Your body is a receiver for that central intelligence.
 When we pay attention to our feelings, we are not lone individuals struggling to figure things out.
 We are tips of a single iceberg, all hearing the voice of a single being, Life, inside us, telling us what It wants.
 That voice wants what’s best for everyone because there is only One.

 We always speak– and act– from our desires.
 You are reading this article because you want something.
 And everything you have ever wanted, every desire you have ever had, stems from your needs.
 If we’re upset about something and letting someone know, our needs are the reason.
-Either our needs aren’t being met, so we’re basically ‘crying like a baby,’ or we’re satisfied and laughing like one.
+Either our needs aren’t being met, and we’re basically ‘crying like a baby,’ or we’re satisfied and laughing like one.

 Our needs, like our feelings, aren’t something we choose; life gives them to us.
 Like babies, the way we know whether or not our needs are being met is through our feelings.
 The difference is that as we grow up, we learn to either be aware of our feelings, that is, to recognize and act on them consciously and intentionally, or we learn to not be aware of our feelings, i.e., to “stuff” them.
 Either way, our job throughout our life remains the same: to listen to our feelings so we can fulfill our/life’s needs.